 What is Depression?

-All antidepressants interact with neurotransmitters, but they work with different ones and in different ways.
 SSRIs and MAOIs are two prominent types of antidepressant medications; they work differently and can lead to different effects.

-Monoamine Oxidase Inhibitor Antidepressants
+What Are Monoamine Oxidase Inhibitor Antidepressants (MAOI)?

 An MAOI inhibits the effectiveness of monoamine oxidase, a chemical in the brain that removes neurotransmitters from the brain.
 People who suffer from depression, and sometimes anxiety, do not have enough neurotransmitters present to keep neurons in contact, which can cause low mood.
 When monoamine oxidase does not remove neurotransmitters, mood can be lifted because neurons are better able to communicate.